indeedeng/django-ptrack/README.md

 Define the app url for ptrack
     PTRACK_APP_URL = ""

+Note: One benefit of the PTRACK_APP_URL is that if you want pixel tracking on emails sent from a web app hosted on an internal network, can create a public facing mirror web app that records the pixels.
+As long as the internal app and external app both share the same PTRACK_SECRET and are registered on the same url path prefix, it should just work.

 In templates:

     {% load ptrack %}
     {% ptrack 'arg' key1='arg1' key2='arg2' ... %}

 When this is tag is expanded, it'll generate a tracking pixel of form
     <img src="{{ENCRYPTED_URL}}" width=1 height=1>

+Ptrack will automatically search your project for a file called pixels.py, which is where you register your pixel tracking callbacks.

 In your project, create a file called pixels.py, define the tracking functionality, by overriding base class, defining the record() method, and registering the new class:

     import ptrack
     class CustomTrackingPixel(ptrack.TrackingPixel):
         def record(self, *args, **kwargs):